Anshul-404/SmartMart/README.md

 Configuring Database
 --------------------

-* Copy "smartmart.dmp" file to bin folder of your system's Oracle directory.
+* Copy "smartmart.dmp" file to the bin folder of your system's Oracle directory.

 * Use the following commands on Oracle SQL